 July 8th– IRONMAN 70.3 Ecuador Manta

 For athletes and fans of endurance races worldwide, the Ironman competition based around the coastal city of Manta is a cool way to get out in the sun and cheer on your favorite competitor.

-Athletes take to the cool waters of the annual Humboldt Current before putting the petal to the metal on a 56 mile bike loop that hugs the coast and explores the different terrains of the mangroves and forests found inland.
+Athletes take to the cool waters of the annual Humboldt Current before putting the pedal to the metal on a 56-mile bike loop that hugs the coast and explores the different terrains of the mangroves and forests found inland.
 The last leg of the journey is a 13-mile foot race that skirts the coast and ends just off of the beach in town.